Breeding Quality Puppies

 3. OFA Preliminary Results with Excellent or Good Hips, Normal Elbows.

-4. OFA Results and Certificates for Heart, Patella, and Eyes with normal results.
+4. OFA Results and Certificates for Heart (practitioner as we don't have a canine cardiologist that does OFA in the state of Utah), Patella, and Eyes (ophthalmologist) with normal results.

 6. AKC Full Registration- Puppy will be named with our Kennel name.
 If purchased before testing is done you can give "call name".
 You will be given a Pedigree as well from AKC.